-Besides stating the dimension of climate change and its impacts in the The detailed results of the single Work Packages have been compiled in the Extended Scientific Final Report (ESFR) which is available at Alpine Space, the main objective of the project was to develop transnational adaptation strategies and measures in the fields of natural hazards, risk www.climchalp.org.
-Special references to the Extended Scientific Final prevention, spatial development and economy.
-To this end, major emphasis Report will be given in the Work Package chapters. was laid on an integrated project approach by closely linking all involved actors and thematic Work Packages from the very beginning.
-Lead Partner Based on the main project findings and concrete results of the particular Bayerisches Staatsministerium für Umwelt, Work Packages, this brochure presents the most important transnational recommendations for decision-makers.
-The proposals, elaborated by the Gesundheit und Verbraucherschutz Referat Klimaschutz transnational ClimChAlp expert consortium, address the main challenges related to climate change as well as crucial future fields of action and Responsible: Jörg Stumpp research fields to be tackled by policy, administration and stakeholders in order to ensure sustainable development in the Alpine Space.
+Besides stating the dimension of climate change and its impacts in the Alpine Space, the main objective of the project was to develop transnational adaptation strategies and measures in the fields of natural hazards, risk prevention, spatial development and economy.
+To this end, major emphasis was laid on an integrated project approach by closely linking all involved actors and thematic Work Packages from the very beginning.

+Based on the main project findings and concrete results of the particular Work Packages, this brochure presents the most important transnational recommendations for decision-makers.
+The proposals, elaborated by the transnational ClimChAlp expert consortium, address the main challenges related to climate change as well as crucial future fields of action and research fields to be tackled by policy, administration and stakeholders in order to ensure sustainable development in the Alpine Space.
 In the following chapters these recommendations are listed for each Work Package, also including information on the specific background, Work Package activities and outcomes as well as a short outlook.